 Waste is collected according to the type of waste.

 The collection of household waste at home is organized by the Brussels Capital Region (Bruxelles Propreté - Net Brussel).
-The collections take place twice a week for the white bags and once a week for the yellow, blue and orange bags.
+The collections take place twice a week for the white bags (once in Neder-Over-Heembeek and Haren) and once a week for the yellow, blue and orange bags.
 For the days of the collection: